The Team

 About Us

 Who are Tenby Adventure?
-We’re coasteerers, kayakers, climbers, surfers, scientists, free-divers, eaters of cake, investigators of weird caves, explorers of the sea and sky, friends of crabs and seals, owners of many carabiners.
+Coasteerers, kayakers, climbers, surfers, scientists, free-divers, eaters of cake, investigators of weird caves, explorers of the sea and sky, friends of crabs and seals, owners of many carabiners.

-Lots of people come out coasteering or kayaking or on our other activities and adventures for the excitement, but we try to send everyone on their way with an appreciation of the place where we play that they might not have had before.
+Lots of people come adventuring with us for the excitement, but we try to send everyone on their way with an appreciation for the place where we play that they might not have had before.

-We’re very lucky to get to do cool stuff with great people – non-standard stuff in special places that is sometimes challenging and definitely not run-of-the-mill.
-We’ve found that the people who seek us out are also not run-of-the-mill – they’re adventurous, they’re looking for something different and – we’ve found – they’re great!
-Our job is therefore a delight and leads us to constantly find more awesome stuff to do with YOU.
-Saves us getting real jobs…
+We’re very lucky to get to do cool stuff with great people – non-standard stuff in special places that is sometimes challenging and never run-of-the-mill.
+We’ve found that the people who seek us out aren’t run-of-the-mill either, they’re adventurous and looking for something different.
+They’re great!
+Our job is therefore a delight and leads us to constantly find more awesome stuff to do with YOU

 Mark began adventuring aged 8, when he completed a semi-accidental solo crossing of Carmarthen Bay on a catamaran made out of scaffolding and optimism.
-Next came a solo ascent of Yr Wyddfa (Snowdon) aged 10 (his mum thought he’d gone to the Butlins arcade), several attempts on the land-yacht speed record from the age of 12 and a successful-ish home-made hang-glider flight aged 13.
+Next came a solo ascent of Yr Wyddfa (Snowdon) aged 10 (his mum thought he’d gone to the Butlins arcade).
+He made several attempts on the land-yacht speed record from the age of 12, ending in an unfortunate incident on Pendine Sands.
+A successful-ish home-made hang-glider flight aged 13 lead to a more succesful glider pilot’s license aged 16.

 Mark has been instructing all kinds of outdoor pursuits, from climbing to archery to surfing and coasteering, since 2007.
 Early on he realised that not only is coasteering pretty much the best of them all, but Pembrokeshire is probably the best place in the world to do it.